Exclusive: Amazon interested in buying Boost from T-Mobile, Sprint - sources

 The carriers are also considering divesting wireless spectrum, or airwaves that carry data, in order to push the merger through.

+The merger, if approved, would leave the United States with three wireless carriers instead of four.
+Some consumer advocates have raised concerns that the merger could raise prices for wireless users and have called for an additional competitor.

+The sale of Boost could fetch up to $3 billion, potential bidders previously told Reuters.

-Reporting by Angela Moon and Sheila Dang in New York and Diane Bartz in Washington; editing by Kenneth Li and Rosalba O'Brien
+Reporting by Angela Moon and Sheila Dang in New York and Diane Bartz in Washington; editing by Kenneth Li, Rosalba O'Brien and Richard Chang